KubeDeckio/KubeTidy/README.md

 - **Backup Creation:** Automatically creates a backup of the original kubeconfig before performing any cleanup.
 - **Summary Report:** Provides a neat summary of how many clusters were checked, removed, and retained.
 - **Force Cleanup Option:** If all clusters are unreachable, KubeTidy can force a cleanup using the `-Force` parameter.
+- **Verbose Output**: Provides detailed logging about cluster reachability and other operations using the `-Verbose` flag.

 ## Requirements